-Ahead of the Met Gala 2017, we chart the most ridiculously unforgettable outfits from the event dubbed the “fashion Oscars” or the “Super Bowl” of the fashion world.
-We’ve outlined everything that you need to know about the event, including this year’s theme to its guest list and a look at some of the weirdest style moments in its recent history.
-Keep reading to see Beyoncé wear “Becky’s skin” (or a lavish latex Givenchy dress).
+Ahead of the Met Gala 2018 on Monday, we’ve charted the most ridiculously unforgettable outfits from the event dubbed the “fashion Oscars” or the “Super Bowl” of the fashion world.
+We’ve outlined everything that you could need to know about the event, including a look at some of the weirdest style moments in its recent history.
+Keep reading to see Beyoncé wear “Becky’s skin” (AKA a lavish latex Givenchy dress) or Jaden Smith rock up with his own severed dreadlocks as an accessory.

 Wait, What Is the Met Gala?

-This year’s event is dedicated to the legendary oeuvre of Rei Kawakubo, the reclusive iconoclast behind COMME des GARÇONS as well as the Dover Street Market retail empire.
-The Japanese brand is the subject of the Met’s latest mammoth exhibition, and according to the Costume Institute, this is only the second time the Met has honored a living designer in this way—the first was Yves Saint Laurent back in 1983.
+Last year’s event was dedicated to the legendary oeuvre of Rei Kawakubo, the reclusive iconoclast behind COMME des GARÇONS as well as the Dover Street Market retail empire.
+The Japanese brand was the subject of the Met’s mammoth exhibition, and according to the Costume Institute, this was only the second time the Met has honored a living designer in this way—the first was Yves Saint Laurent back in 1983.

-Rei Kawakubo will act as honorary chair at the event alongside Katy Perry, Pharrell Williams – who launched a fragrance in collaboration with COMME des GARÇONS in 2014 – and Anna Wintour.
-You can expect a smorgasbord of fashion’s elite, Hollywood A-listers and mega pop stars.
+Rei Kawakubo acted as honorary chair for the event alongside Katy Perry, Pharrell Williams – who launched a fragrance in collaboration with COMME des GARÇONS in 2014 – and Anna Wintour.

 COMME des GARÇONS is known for its radical reinvention of the status quo when it comes to fashion.
 For over three decades, Rei Kawakubo has relentlessly experimented with fashion’s codes, and she’s considered a revered genius.
 Always a revolutionary, Rei banned mirrors from the dressing rooms of COMME des GARÇONS’ first retail stores.
 Instead, she wanted customers to focus on feel, instead of appearance.
 Though mirrors have since returned to COMME des GARÇONS’ stores, Kawakubo’s enduring commitment to reinvention remains intact.

-So, now you’re clued up on the event, prime your senses for Monday’s red carpet extravaganza with a retrospective look at some of the ridiculous looks from previous Met Gala spectaculars, and of course, how the internet reacted.
+So, now you’re clued up on what the Met Gala is, prime your senses for Monday’s red carpet extravaganza with a retrospective look at some of the ridiculous looks from previous Met Gala spectaculars, and of course, how the internet reacted too.

 That Time Rihanna Skinned Big Bird Alive